pwichmann/deep-learning-with-vector-graphics-book/quiver_book/_build/html/_sources/04_data_representation/preprocessing/decomposition_of_basic_shapes.md

 1. `<polyline>`
 1. `<rect>`

-These can be decomposed and converted into paths without any visually perceivable loss.
+These can be decomposed and converted into path elements (`<path>`) without any visually perceivable loss.
+Since basic shapes can all be converted into paths, doing so reduces variability in the training dataset and should help the learning algorithm.

 ```{admonition} Open question